 Jorge Mújica, Strategic Campaigns Organizer

 Jorge Mújica was born in Mexico City and participated in several popular movements in Mexico until he moved to the United States in 1987.
 As a journalist, he worked in several Spanish language newspapers, in Univision and Telemundo Spanish TV stations, and won two “First Place” awards by the National Association of Hispanic Publishers.
 As an activist, Jorge has collaborated with many labor unions in organizing and election campaigns, picket lines, and strikes, and is a member of several community organizations dealing with Mexico-USA issues, from remittances to the right to vote from abroad.
 He is one of the three conveners of the historic immigrant rights marches in Chicago in 2006, and ran for the US Congress in 2009, representing the immigration movement in the electoral arena.
+As Strategic Campaigns Organizer he works with large groups of workers who are interested in organizing for long-term workplace improvements.
 Jorge is fluent in Spanish and English.